 If you were looking to build a home, would your first stop be with a building designer/architect or a volume builder?
 I am biased (I won’t tell you which way), but here is my comparison between an architect’s custom home and a volume builder’s project house.
 It is centred on everybody’s favourite topic… Money.

-There are good reasons to build a custom home or a project home, with each having benefits over the other.
+There are good reasons to build a custom home (unique design) or a project home (off-the-plan & volume built), with each having benefits over the other.
 Those believing that one is cheaper than the other will find that it is not that simple.

 PART I – BUILD COST

 The cost of constructing your home is the main concern of most potential home builders.

 A project home has already accounted for all construction costs in order to give you a reasonably firm contract price very early on.
 Volume builders have the prices of tradespeople and consultants already in their system for each design, which is focused on minimising the time taken to arrive at the finished product.
 This can be a financial benefit for many people too, as the expedited process can reduce rent and other costs while construction is happening.

 The exact price of a custom home is not known from the beginning, so there is potential for cost blowouts if you are continually adding more and more features.
 Every change does not come with an instantly visible pricetag, which you could obtain from a volume builder.
 You won’t see $150 added onto your contract price for that extra powerpoint in your custom designed house, but the actual price of it is usually much cheaper than paying for ‘extras’ in a project home.

 Going down the custom built path will often mean you’ll pay consultants (Architect, Engineer, Soil Report etc) separately and often before a builder has priced the design.
 This can feel like a risk to some people, who could go with a volume builder and have these costs included in the construction fees.